Use Datastreams

 await device.connect()

-resp = await device._send_command(
+resp = await device._send_command(CMD.DS_READ, bytes([temp_idx]))

-temp = struct.unpack('<f', resp[:4])[0]
+temp = struct.unpack('<f', resp[1:5])[0]

 print(f"Current temp: {temp:.1f}")

-payload = b'setpoint\x00' + struct.pack('<f', 22.0)
+payload = bytes([set_idx]) + struct.pack('<f', 22.0)

-await device._send_command(CMD_DS_WRITE, payload)
+await device._send_command(CMD.DS_WRITE, payload)

 print("Setpoint set to 22.0")